-Alexis joined MAPC as a Senior Regional Housing and Land Use Planner in March 2018, bringing a broad range of experience from across the design, planning, and development fields.
+Alexis joined MAPC as a housing and land use planner in March 2018, bringing a broad range of experience from across the design, planning, and development fields.
 Her work has focused on leveraging good design and planning towards the creation of safe, affordable homes and equitable neighborhoods.

 Alexis works directly with communities in the Boston metropolitan area to develop strategies to meet their housing goals.
 Her recent work has included an inclusionary zoning ordinance grounded in a financial feasibility assessment, a zoning and buildout analysis to inform multifamily and mixed-use development, and new zoning and design guidelines for a planned transit-oriented district.
 She has also performed research and analysis on a range of subjects including middle-income housing, displacement risk, and barriers to housing affordability.